placidenduwayo1/k8s-kafka-avro-aepc-back/README.md

  - kafka infrastructure:
   - zookeeper (one instance) for managing kafka brokers
   - kafka server (three instances)
-  - kafdrop (one instance) for web UI to view kafka brokers, topics and events produced
+  - kafdrop (one instance) for web UI for monitoring kafka brokers, topics and events produced
 - utility microservices:
   - a config service for managing and externalize services configuration
   - a registry service to serve gateway service and business services to registry with their name